-The expected functional consequence of PRS-080 treatment on bone marrow activity and red blood cell production, or hematopoiesis, was observed in cynomolgus monkeys following repeated administration.
-As shown in the below chart, administration of PRS-080 at the indicated doses either intravenously (i.v.) or subcutaneously (s.c.) elevated hemoglobulin concentrations in reticulocytes (Retic CH) as determined on day 30 (: p < 0.005, : p < 0.001, both based on unpaired t-test).
+The functional consequence of PRS-080 treatment on bone marrow activity and red blood cell production, or hematopoiesis, by means of hemoglobin (an oxygen transporting protein contained in red blood cells) concentration in reticulocytes, a precursor of red blood cells, was investigated in cynomolgus monkeys following repeated administration.
+As shown in the below chart, after administration of PRS-080 either intravenously

+(i.v.
+150 mg/kg, \\) or subcutaneously (s.c.
+20 mg/kg, \\\), elevated hemoglobin concentrations in reticulocytes (Retic CH) were observed on day 30 compared to pre-treatment (pre-dose).